 Here are some tips to help you fall asleep fast, stay asleep long enough for proper endocrine function and wake up refreshed:

-1. Sleep in a completely dark room with absolutely no light.
+Sleep in a completely dark room with absolutely no light.
 Blocking out all sources of light sends a signal to your body to go into sleep mode.
+Get yourself some blackout curtains or wear a sleep mask.

-2. Dim the lights in your bedroom at least an hour before bedtime.
-This lets your brain know it’s time to wind down and that darkness is on it’s way.
+Dim the lights in your bedroom at least an hour before bedtime.
+If you use a white noise machine (this is the one I use), make sure to use the same sound every night and turn it on as soon as you step foot into your bedroom.
+Having these triggers lets your brain know it’s time to wind down and that a good slumber is on it’s way.

 These things can cause interruptions in sleep which disrupts the healing and recovery process.
 And on that note, I’m off to unplug so that I can manufacture some growth hormone.